OlgaJ1989/seagull/README.md

 # Chip Raider

 Chip Raider is a game in which the user takes a form of a seagull jumping over obstacles on the beach.
+Its aim is to survive as long as possible, with the speed increasing almost constantly.
 This simple game is targeted at casual players of any age but it may appeal especially to lovers of classic arcade games.

 The game can be accessed [here](https://olgaj1989.github.io/seagull/).